moonbuggy/orange-pi-zero-alpine/README.md

 Initial configuration on first boot can be done with `alpine-setup`.
 It's a good idea to `apk add haveged` and start it as a service as part of the initial setup (especially if you're using the [WiFi with WPS](#WiFi), but several services will load faster with more entropy available), once repos are configured.
 As we're running in RAM any config changes will need to be committed to the SD card with `lbu ci` or they'll be lost on reboot.

 At some point I plan to customize the OS a bit more, integrating a rootfs builder that allows package selection into the build process in one way or another.

+### DT Overlays

+DT overlays can be applied at boot using the `boot/bootEnv.txt` file (which will be in `/media/mmcblk0p1/` from within the booted OS).
+The environment variable `overlays` should be set to a space separated string of overlays to load.
+The overlay DTBO files themselves will be in `boot/dtbs/overlays` and prefixed with `sun8i-h2-plus-`.

+The overlays created during the build process have generally not been individually tested, they're just pulled directly from the [relevant Armbian repo](https://github.com/armbian/sunxi-DT-overlays) and renamed.
+The main device tree file is (currently) built from the [linux-sunxi kernel source](https://github.com/linux-sunxi/linux-sunxi/tree/sunxi-next), however, so there may be some incompatibilities.

+Preferentially, `make install` (via `make overlays`) will build overlays from `configs/overlays`.
+Any `*.dts` files in this folder will be used if they exist, regardless of any files with matching names existing in the source.

 ## What Works, What Doesn't
 The comments in the sections below apply to the default build (`builds/default`, `configs/kernel.default.config`).